hrajchert/express-shared-routes/README.md

 * Add the ability to override a rule (could be useful for MVC)
 * Maybe add prototype inheritance to the routes so it take less code to do some navigation tools

+### Please give feedback

+Do you like the idea?
+Is the documentation clear?
+Would you like to see some new feature? or just send love

+hrajchert@gmail.com